circleci/circleci-docs/jekyll/_cci2/enable-checks.md

 ![CircleCI VCS Settings Page]( {{ site.baseurl }}/assets/img/docs/screen_github_checks_disable_new_ui.png)

-## To uninstall checks for the organization
+## To uninstall Checks for the organization

 1. Click the Settings tab in the CircleCI app main menu.
 2. Select VCS.